JCMexplains/writing-for-success-2023/textbook.md

 - Use a colon to introduce a list, quote, or example.
 - Use a colon after a greeting in formal letters.

+## 3.3 Semicolons

+**Learning Objectives**

+1. Identify the uses of semicolons.
+2. Properly use semicolons in sentences.

+Another punctuation mark that you will encounter is the semicolon.

+The prefix *semi-* means "partial" or "half".
+So a *semicolon* is a half-colon.
+At the top it looks like a colon; at the bottom it looks like a comma.

+Like most punctuation marks, the semicolon can be used in various ways.
+The semicolon indicates a break in the flow of a sentence, but functions differently than a period or a comma.
+When you encounter a semicolon while reading aloud, this represents a good place to pause and take a breath.

+### Semicolons to Join Two Independent Clauses

+Use a semicolon to combine two closely related independent clauses.
+> **Correct**: Be sure to wear clean, well-pressed clothes to the interview; appearances are important.

+Using a period to separate closely related clauses is not a grammar error, but it sounds choppy.
+> **Correct but choppy-sounding**: Be sure to wear clean, well-pressed clothes to the interview.
+Appearances are important.

+Using a comma does create an error: a run-on sentence.
+> **Incorrect**: Be sure to wear clean, well-pressed clothes to the interview, appearances are important.

+### Semicolons to Join Items in a List

+You can also use a semicolon to join items in a list when the items in the list already require commas.
+Semicolons help the reader distinguish between items in the list.

+> **Correct:** The color combinations we can choose from are black, white, and grey; green, brown, and black; or red, green, and brown.

+> **Incorrect:** The color combinations we can choose from are black, white, and grey, green, brown, and black, or red, green, and brown.

+By using semicolons in this sentence, the reader can easily distinguish between the three sets of colors.

+**Tip**

+Use semicolons to join two main clauses.

+Do not use semicolons with
+coordinating conjunctions such as *and*, *or*, and *but*.

+#### Exercise 1

+On your own sheet of paper, correct the following sentences by adding semicolons.
+If the sentence is correct as it is, write *OK*.

+1. I did not notice that you were in the office I was behind the front desk all day.
+2. Do you want turkey, spinach, and cheese roast beef, lettuce, and cheese or ham, tomato, and cheese?
+3. Please close the blinds there is a glare on the screen.
+4. Unbelievably, no one was hurt in the accident.
+5. I cannot decide if I want my room to be green, brown, and purple green, black, and brown or green, brown, and dark red.
+6. Let's go for a walk the air is so refreshing.

+#### Key Takeaways

+- Use a semicolon to join two independent clauses.
+- Use a semicolon to separate items in a list when those items already require a comma.

 ## 3.4 Quotes